dylan7474/ESP8266-WeatherClock/README.md

 * **Display behavior**: choose a preset in `Config.h` (`MESSAGE_PRESET_NAME`) or in the config portal, and edit presets in `MessagePresets.h` to customize date-based messages using `{ "Mon DD", "Message" }` entry pairs.
 * **Time zone**: set the default UTC offset in `Config.h` (`DEFAULT_TIMEZONE`) or update it in the config portal.
 * **UK daylight saving**: the clock recalculates BST/GMT in firmware (last Sunday in March/October at 01:00 UTC) and updates the offset without requiring a reboot.
+* **Time sync on boot**: the clock synchronizes time once during startup and applies any DST adjustment during that sync.

 ## Configuration portal